Location: Bangalore, India

 Photo credits: Dev Ambardekar & P N Shanavas

-A large floor to ceiling bookcase takes center stage in the library area.
-An IPS floor with brass strips was added to bring in an earthy quality to the interior space.
+A large floor-to-ceiling bookcase takes center stage in the library area.
+An IPS floor with brass strips was added to bring an earthy quality to the interior space.
 To keep the civil modifications to a minimum and to save space, storage units double up as walls.
 The acquired ground floor opened up to a green space, which allowed for the private spaces of the house, – the bedrooms to open up into a large garden area.

 Some of the interior spaces in the house were narrow and deep making light a pressing issue in these spaces.
 To overcome this challenge, glass blocks were used to construct the walls of these spaces.
 Bright colours like limes and yellows were used to brighten up the interior.